WSU-CS-3230-Brown/CourseInformation/README.md

 This is the official course description.

 > An intermediate programming course that covers the “core” features of the Java programming language with the goal of preparing students to focus on specialized uses of Java.
-Topics include object-oriented programming and polymorphism, graphics, event handling, building graphical user interfaces with Swing, multithreading and synchronization, and error handling.
+Topics include object-oriented programming and polymorphism, graphics, event handling, building graphical user interfaces with Swing or JavaFX, multithreading and synchronization, and error handling.
 Prerequisite: CS 2420.

 My goal of this course will be for you to become better ENGINEERS.
 Not just be able to recite facts and code snippets.
+When it comes to using Swing or JavaFX, we might not dive very deep into that since they are antiquated.

 ## Book ##

 The book is **optional** but it might be a useful reference.
-I will be using it to prepare classroom lectures but there will no assignments directly out of the book.
+There will no assignments directly out of the book.

 * Core Java Volume 1 (Latest edition is 11 but anything published in the past few years is fine)